dzianisbohush/cra-with-ssr/README.md

 });
 ```
 In this file we say to SW to cache all files from static folder and to cache requests.
-Now, when we run command `$ npm run start-server`, go to http://localhost:3000/ and open `network` in
+Now, when we run the command `$ npm run start-server`, go to http://localhost:3000/ and open
+`network` in
-Debugger we can see that after refreshing page we use cached files instead receiving
+Debugger we can see that after refreshing page we use cached files instead of receiving
 files from the server.

 Before (without SW):